sambunting/nuxt-docs/docs/listr2/content/en/general-usage/user-input.md

 ---
 title: User Input
-description: 'You can interact with user with prompts.'
+description: 'You can interact with the user with prompts.'
 category: General Usage
 position: 7
 ---